jbekesi/MLNAjb/README.md

 # Run the user_input.user_dict a few times to create standard spellings for different variations of the same entity name.
 # This way, the network visualizations will be more accurate.

+# to get info about where the virtual environment mlna_env is installed:
+poetry env info -p

+# make the virtual environment part of the project folder:
+poetry config virtualenvs.in-project true